A person with bipolar disorder will experience changes in mood, energy, and activity levels that can make day-to-day living difficult.

-- feeing “wired”
+- feeing wired

 - a sense of distraction or boredom

-- missing work or school, or underperforming
+- missing work or school

-- being extremely forthcoming, sometimes aggressively so
+- being sociable and forthcoming, sometimes aggressively so

-- likelihood of engaging in risky behavior
+- engaging in risky behavior

-- “racing” thoughts that come and go quickly, and bizarre ideas that the person may act upon
+- having “racing” thoughts that come and go quickly, and bizarre ideas that the person may act upon

 - extreme sadness

 - anxiety about minor issues